Aurawallet/CoinFaucet/README.md

-CoinFaucet
+CoinFaucet by AuraWallet - www.aurawallet.com
 ==========
 This is an open source project that allows any digital currency site to have their own Coin Faucet.

-An Coin Faucet will allow new users to digital currency to obtain free currency.
+An Coin Faucet will allow new users who are interested in digital currency to receive free coins.

 Features: (in progress)